cmdrkeene/load_average/README.md

 Yes, there are global variables.
 This was designed as a system-wide calculator but could easily be modified to track multiple types of events.

+@nakajima points out that it's constant time.
+And that's a good thing.

 # Usage

 There are two major operations: `tick` and `compute`.